duncantl/CodeAnalysis/tests/DTL.md

 So we need to broaden the criteria and analysis.
 I think we need a predicate that says "only operates on the i-th element"

+CF: Yes, this sounds good.
+Maybe "only modifies the i-th element".

 d3 = quote(        for(i in 1:n.qtl) {